xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 Scientists will always prefer routine calculations on data to methods that challenge their

+R. A. Fisher, the undisputed high priest of statistics in the generation after Galton and Pearson, described this difference succinctly.
+In 1925, he wrote, "Statistics may be regarded as ... the study of methods of the reduction of data."

 # CHAPTER 3 From Evidence to Causes: Reverend Bayes Meets Mr. Holmes

 # CHAPTER 4 Confounding and Deconfounding: Or, Slaying the Lurking Variable